Last updated on October 21st, 2023 at 10:35 pm

 Can A Minor Own A Knife In Washington?

-There is no statewide law in Washington that prohibits minors from owning knives.
-However, as mentioned above, some cities may have ordinances that do prohibit minors from carrying knives on school grounds or in other public places.
+There’s no specific Washington state law that prevents minors from owning knives.
+But as stated earlier, carrying restrictions apply to those under 18 without adult supervision.
+Some cities may also enforce ordinances prohibiting minors from carrying knives on school grounds or in other public areas.

 Concealed Knife Carry Laws In Washington